Caps & Hats

 Embroidery for Retail Hat Brands: How to Order Better Caps

-That is why embroidery keeps showing up on premium basics, golf and outdoor lines, heritage-inspired collections, and small seasonal drops.
-It supports a higher perceived value than flat printing on most caps, and it tends to age better if the blank, the thread, and the construction are chosen with care.
-A retail hat needs to survive more than a photoshoot.
-It has to hold its shape on a shelf, read clearly from a few feet away, and still feel worth the price after it has been handled a dozen times.
+That is why embroidery keeps showing up on premium basics, golf and outdoor lines, heritage-inspired collections, and seasonal drops.
+It gives more perceived value than flat print on most caps, and it ages better when the blank, thread, and construction all pull in the same direction.
+A retail hat has to do more than photograph well.
+It needs to hold its shape on a shelf, read clearly from a few feet away, and still feel worth the price after it has been handled a dozen times.

 Embroidery for Retail Hat Brands: Why It Wins on Shelves